 The Port Edwards School District believes in the potential of every child to take responsibility for their actions.
-As a result of this belief, the District has been IMPLEMENTING THE Restorative Practice approach in dealing with student behavioral issues.
+As a result of this belief, the District implements the Restorative Practice approach in dealing with student behavioral issues.
 Restorative practices focus on looking at the behavior of students, the impact of those behaviors on others and the entire school community, and the responsibility of the students involved.